pandulapeter/beagle/README.md

 The tutorials in the app cover everything from this readme, but in more detail.

 ## Use it in your project
+If the wall of text below is too long for your taste, check out [this gist](https://gist.github.com/pandulapeter/3f9b404d953c6d80ed8a19eb06db4541) that contains all the code you need for a nice configuration.

 ### Step 0: Check the requirements
 - Minimum SDK level: 16+
 - Target SDK level: 30+